astroveny/aws-bootcamp-cruddur-2023/journal/week0.md

 ### AWS account
 - Created MFA for the root user
-- Created OU and enabled SCP
+- Created OU and enabled SCP "as a best prectice"
-- created SCP Policy to restrict root access to some of the major services:` "ec2:*","s3:*","rds:*","lambda:*","apigateway:*"`
+- Created SCP Policy to restrict root access to some of the major services:` "ec2:*","s3:*","rds:*","lambda:*","apigateway:*"`
 - Created new username and enabled MFA
 - Attached Administrator and billing permissions
 ```